 If you enjoy hard work and labour, then the main job you can look for is garden management.
 A lot of professional parks and recreational centres will have gardens as part of the scenery.
 It takes someone with a real knack for horticulture to keep these gardens well-maintained.
 It isn’t just about designing the look of the gardens.
 The job requires you to fix any issues, change the scenery when needed, and keep all flora in top condition.
 Anything less will mean fewer satisfied visitors.
 Gardens are a way to help people relax, so it is your job to make it as relaxing as possible.

 Some experienced workers may have switched to gardening as an alternative.
 Even younger folks are getting more into it.
 There are reports of those who have retired from other professions like nursing and law.
 Instead, they have chosen a life of making money from the green.
 Specialized resources like the WRAGS (Work and Retrain as a Gardner Scheme) will help you engage in a wide range of horticultural occupations.
-Other professionals in the business can offer their unique systems to help many older folks get back into their hobby.
-By the way, even younger folks are getting more into it.
+Other professionals in the business can offer their unique systems to help many older folks get back into their hobby and even younger folks are getting more into it.

-If you feel like being a fabulous gardener is your calling, even the Internet will provide a wealth of information.
-Be sure to keep your options open before deciding and research as much as possible.
-This can help fine-tune your CV to help match you up with a position suited to your skills, whether it be a full-time gardener or just a simple florist.
+If you feel like being a gardener is your calling, be sure to research as much as possible and try things out.
+This can help fine-tune your CV to help match you up with a position suited to your skills, whether it be a full-time gardener or something more indoor based such as a florist.